 Figure 6.
-Trends in selected SDG 3 indicators in Nigeria, 2009-2019
+Trends in selected SDG-3 indicators in Nigeria, 2009-2019

 Overview of the health system and progress towards UHC

 Nigeria’s health system is largely publicly managed, with 66 per cent of the 34,000 healthcare facilities owned by the government.
 There is also substantial private sector involvement in the provision of health services [36].
 The structure of the Nigerian health system is a decentralized model that mirrors the three tiers of government with varying responsibilities at the federal, state, and local government area (LGA) levels.
 Each state has at least one tertiary care facility owned by the federal government, often located in more populated urban areas, along with secondary care facilities owned by individual states.
 Local governments provide primary care services through clinics, health posts, and dispensaries, which tend to serve more rural communities [36].
 Since the establishment of the Nigerian Health Insurance Scheme (NHIS) in 2005, only about 5 percent of the population have health insurance coverage, and 70 percent of Nigerians must pay out-of-pocket for health services [37].
 This points to a highly inequitable system, considering 40 percent of the population lives below the international poverty line of $1.90 a day, which presents an enormous financial barrier to access [38].